 In this section, in addition to home medical care, we have included other human-based, support services that help a veteran remain living at home.

 Home medical care, for the most part, is provided by nurses, nursing assistants, therapists and nurse practitioners and to a much lesser extent by medical doctors.
 The focus of home medical care is more on health maintenance and providing assistance with the activities of daily living and less on diagnostic procedures.

 Home medical care is considered a Home and Community Based Service and is provided to any veteran receiving Veterans Health Administration Medical Benefits.
 The cost of home medical care or the co-payment amount is determined by the recipient's priority group.
-An alternative option is through Medicare, which covers medical home care when medically necessary.
+An alternative option is to receive services through Medicare, which covers medical home care when medically necessary.
 In these cases, TRICARE for Life and CHAMPVA for Life will typically pay for the portion of the cost that Medicare does not cover.

 Personal Care can be described as non-medical assistance with the activities or the instrumental activities of daily living.
 Assistance performing activities such as bathing, maintaining personal hygiene and eating or preparing meals is provided.
 There are large areas of overlap between personal care and medical home care and often times home care professionals also provide personal care during their visits.
 However, home care professionals have higher levels of medical training and are therefore more costly to employ.

 Personal care at home can be paid for by several different sources of funds from within the VA.
 Similar to home medical care, Personal care is a covered VA Medical Benefit under HCBS and fees are determined according to Priority Group.
 In addition, one of three different veterans pensions can be used; the Basic Pension, Aid and Attendance or Housebound.
 TRICARE for Life and CHAMPVA for Life do not cover personal care provided in the home.